NFL News: Former Saints Wide Receiver In The ‘Non-Call’ Drafted By Vince McMahon’s XFL

 — Aaron Wilson (@AaronWilson_NFL) October 16, 2019

 Tommylee Lewis does have talent, but it is not easy to stay on an NFL squad as a wide receiver.
-There are still options and opportunities out there for him as has been proven by the Bucs calling him in for a workout, but him being signed still remains to be seen.
+There are still options and opportunities out there for him as has been proved by the Bucs calling him in for a workout, but him being signed still remains to be seen.
 For now, he does have a job and the Dallas Renegades of the XFL felt he was talented enough to merit using one of their precious draft picks.

 Delivered To Your INBOX